-A diversified income stream means that the company isn’t a “one-trick pony” and ideally has multiple lines of business selling into many different industries or consumer wants and needs.
+A diversified income stream means that a company isn’t a “one-trick pony” and ideally has multiple lines of business selling into many different industries or consumer wants and needs.

 Consider whether the company has a wide “moat” defending its business and keeping competitors at bay.
 Brand loyalty, patents, and/or unique products create moats.
 A high degree of difficulty required to switch away from the company’s products or services to a competitor’s offering also provides a moat.
-Apple has a wide moat, as does Allergan, the maker of heavily patented Botox.
+Apple has a wide moat, as does Allergan, the maker of the heavily patented Botox.
 (Allergan was bought by AbbVie in 2020.)

 A Wall Street analyst would refer to this as having relatively low and serviceable net debt.
 This simply means they have no problem paying their bills and haven’t overextended themselves with debt.

 So let’s take a look at two companies and see how they measure up for “quality.”

 Remember Blockbuster?
 The video rental chain was a one-trick pony that borrowed too much money.
-In late 2004, its total market value was around $1 billion, while its debt level was a whopping $1.3 billion.
-By 2010, the stock had essentially fallen to zero.
+By June 2004, its total market value was around $500 million, while its debt level was a whopping $1.1 billion.
+By 2005, the stock had fallen to $0.1 per share.
 Today, nearly all 9,000 Blockbuster stores are gone.

 P&G is just one example of a company that checks all three of these quality boxes.
 It isn't necessarily a stock you have to own or even want to own, but using these basic criteria as a guide helps provide the resolve to feel comfortable about owning it regardless of how the stock market is doing.